eoinkelly/notes/music/recording/home-recording.md

+# Home recording

+## Terminology

 1. Line level
-	* Professional Audio +4 dBu
+    - Professional Audio +4 dBu
-	* Consumer Audio -10 dBV
+    - Consumer Audio -10 dBV
-	* the loudest of the signal
+    - the loudest of the signals
 2. Mic level
-	* roughly -30 dBu
+    - roughly -30 dBu
-	* lowest volume of all the signals
+    - lowest volume of all the signals
 3. Instrument level
-	* roughly -20 dBu
+    - roughly -20 dBu

-Direct input boxes
+## Direct input boxes

-* Types of DI box
+Types of DI box

-	* Passive
+-   Passive
-		* just passes signal
+    -   just passes signal
-	* Active
+-   Active
-		* needs phantom power
+    -   needs phantom power
-		* can add gain
+    -   can add gain
-		* typically has more options
+    -   typically has more options

-* They are uses as a Y splitter
+They are used as a fancy Y splitter:

-	* input from instrument
+-   input from instrument
-	* there is a "through" output that you send to your amp
+-   there is a "through" output that you send to your amp
-	* there is an XLR output that you send to your interface
+-   there is an XLR output that you send to your interface
-	* lets you listen to the amp and record the DI at the same time.
+-   lets you listen to the amp and record the DI at the same time.
-		* then you can re-amp the DI signal later
+    -   then you can re-amp the DI signal later

-? does it get powered via phantom power from the XLR?
+:question: does it get powered via phantom power from the XLR?